openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 2. Model Optimizer executes developer-defined transformation **only** when an user specifies the path to the configuration file using the command line parameter `--transformations_config`.Model Optimizer performs the following steps to match the sub-graph:
-   1. Starts graph traversal from every start node following the direction of the graph edges.
-The search stops in end node or in case of node without children.
+   1. Starts a graph traversal from every start node following the direction of the graph edges.
+The search stops in an end node or in case of a node without consumers.
 All visited nodes are added to the matched sub-graph.
    2. Starts another graph traversal from each non-start node of the sub-graph, i.e. every node except nodes from the "start" list.
 In this step the edges are traversed in the opposite edge direction.
 All newly visited nodes are added to the matched sub-graph.
 This step is needed to add nodes required for calculation values of internal nodes of the